-Phototheca is much more affordable than Polarr or Lightroom — while both tools offer monthly subscriptions, photographers get to enjoy the full spectrum of Phototheca feature for a single downtime payment of $54.95.
+Phototheca is more affordable than Polarr or Lightroom — while both tools offer monthly subscriptions, photographers get to enjoy the full spectrum of Phototheca features for a single downtime payment of $64.95.

 To raise photo editing and organizing to the next level, download Phototheca — a program that will help your pictures stand out from other photographers!

 Phototheca is the photo organizing software for PC.
 It gives the way to organize thousands of family photos over decades into a clean and straightforward photo library.